IrinaMax/Study_1/Highlighting_words.md

-# devtools::install_github("JBGruber/highlightr")
+#
+ How we can highlight test

+     #devtools::install_github("JBGruber/highlightr")
      library(highlightr)
      library(tidytext)
      library(syuzhet)
      library(stringr)
      library(tidytext)
      text <- "I try to highlight some words in the sentence.
 I love data science, but this is definetely not a  data science procedure..."

+#
-# create function with  array of some specific words and colors we wanted to highlight it
+     #create function with  array of some specific words and colors we wanted to highlight it
      df <- data.frame(feature = c("highlight some words", "data science","definetely", "procedure"),
        bg_colour = c("pink", "yellow", "lightblue","lightgreen"),
        stringsAsFactors = FALSE
      )
+#
-# convert df to dict
+     convert df to dict
      dict <- as_dict(df)

 # highligh
 highlight(text, dict)
 #-------------------------
       #text <- "Good old-fashioned buy-and-hold investing might not be exciting enough to interest day traders."
       text <-  "Good old-fashioned buy-and-hold investing might not be exciting enough to interest day traders.
-But it can nevertheless produce exciting longer-term returns and beat out newfangled strategies." tokens <-  data.frame(text) %>% unnest_tokens(word, text) tokens af<- get_sentiments('afinn') af %>% summary
+But it can nevertheless produce exciting longer-term       returns and beat out newfangled strategies." tokens <-  data.frame(text) %>% unnest_tokens(word, text)
+      tokens
+      af<- get_sentiments('afinn')
+      af %>% summary

 #af<- get_sentiments('bing')
 #af %>% summary